simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

     while stack:
         node = stack.pop()

-		# additional base cases
+		# Additional base cases

-        # some logic involving the popped node and the result
+        # Some logic involving the popped node and the result

 		if node.right:
             stack.append(node.right)